-After the storm, Estonia understood the need for a plan on how to handle extreme weather.
+After the storm, Estonia understood they had to prepare better for handling extreme weather.
 With money from Iceland, Lichtenstein and Norway, they established an adaptation strategy containing an action plan focused on preparing and responding to climate change.

-“We are the first country in the EU to fully implement the guidelines of the European council on developing climate change adaptation strategies.
-We are quite unique in having an action plan in a range of different sectors, says Timo.
+“We are the first country in the EU to fully implement the guidelines from the European Council, with an action plan in a range of different sectors, says Timo.